 You can also upload your draft to our online scheduler with 2-3 questions on the writing issues most important to you.
 We’ll return your paper with a response to guide your next steps.
 Learn more about when Written Feedback is most effective, and how to submit a draft here.

 Each week, we host four different workshops on essential academic writing skills.
 In a small group of motivated students, you’ll learn concrete techniques and apply them to your own reading, research, and writing projects.
 Details about getting the most from your workshop, how to register, and this semester’s schedule can be found here.

-This semester, we’re piloting Writing Groups.
-These groups of three or more students meet regularly to write, learn, and revise collaboratively with a consultant facilitator.
+Groups of three or more students meet regularly to write, learn, and revise collaboratively with a consultant facilitator.
 Click here to join a group or form your own.